CodeScop/Oge-Mai-Field-Guide/nano/newnanodeets.md

-LAST UPDATED 7 APR 2021
+LAST UPDATED 10 APR 2021

-# New Quests For 6 April/Desert Open
+# New Quests For 6 April/Desert Open and 10 April

 ## Consider Prioritizing